-When the PATH variable has not been configured, return it to the state prior to application before performing uninstallation.
+When the PATH variable has not been configured, unapply patches before performing uninstallation.

 - If a manager is uninstalled and then reinstalled without agents being deleted, it will not be able to communicate with agents used before uninstallation.

 In this case, the certificates to indicate that it is the same manager are necessary.